25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 The null-coalescing assignment operator `??=` (C# 8.0) assigns the value of its right-hand operand to its left-hand operand only if the left-hand operand evaluates to `null`.

-- The `??=` operator doesn't evaluate its right-hand operand if the left-hand operand evaluates to non-null.
+- The `??=` operator doesn't evaluate its right-hand operand if the left-hand operand evaluates to non-null

 ```csharp
 if (variable is null)